s-fellner/BSA_Rolex/README.md

 This repository contains all the work done by the group Rolex for the project of Big Scale Analytics 2021.

+**Project description**

+The goal of the project is to build a model for predicting the difficulty level of a french sentence.
+The level concerns the reading understanding of the sentence for a native english speaker.
+The levels are ranked from A1 which correspond to beginner, to C1 which correspond to proficiency.

-We intend to assess the problem by building a text recognition classifier which, based on the learning sentences we buildt, would suggest the language level of the sentence.
+We intend to assess the problem by building a text recognition classifier which, based on the learning sentences we built, would suggest the language level of the sentence.

+**Methodology**

+The first step is doing some research

 There could be different way to classify sentences :
  - Based on the overall structure of the sentence (and also the time used for the verbs)
  - The overall lexical level of the sentence (proximity to english words, technical lexic, ...)
  - The use of expressions